Getting Started with Table / Entity Definitions in Onyx Database

 Complete Entity Example

-Putting it all together, here's a complete example of an entity with attributes, an identifier, relationships, and indexes.
+Putting it all together, here's a complete example of an entity with attributes, an identifier, resolver-backed relationships, and indexes.

 1{